Guides / Interesting Facts

 King's Day or Koningsdag serves as a vibrant testament to the deep rooted national pride and unity among the Dutch people.
 Celebrated on April 27th to honor the monarch's birthday, this day becomes a lively spectacle filled with orange—the color associated with the royal family.
 Street festivities, flea markets and an atmosphere brimming with festivity characterize this occasion, showcasing the Dutch ability to transform even royal celebrations into collective expressions of joy.

-King's Day Celebration (Photo by Jos van Spanje on Unsplash)
+King's Day Celebration in The Netherlands (Photo by Jos van Spanje on Unsplash)

 7. A Nation Filled with Innovators